Teresa Burns Murphy reads “Geometry Lesson”, which won 3rd prize in the Soulmaking Literary Competition

 At Fall for the Book reading from AMAZING GRACES on the campus of George Mason University in Fairfax, VA with Julie Vosburgh Agnone

-She holds a B.A. in English from Harding University, an MFA in Creative Writing from George Mason University, and an Ed.
-D. in Curriculum and Instruction from the University of Memphis.
+She holds a B.A.
+(English) and an M.Ed.
+(American Literature) from Harding University, an M.F.A.
+(Creative Writing) from George Mason University, and an Ed.
+D. (Curriculum and Instruction) from the University of Memphis.
 While teaching at Lyon College in Batesville, Arkansas, she was awarded the Lamar Williamson Prize for Excellence in Teaching and was the recipient of the Association of Independent Liberal Arts Colleges for Teacher Education Scholar Award for her research on violence and peacemaking in the public schools.

 Originally from Arkansas, she currently lives in Northern Virginia.

-Read An Interview with Teresa Burns Murphy by Elizabeth Huergo
+Read an Interview by Elizabeth Huergo.